 Building on Brain Injury Australia’s Australian-first research into domestic and family violence and brain injury funded by the Victorian Department of Health and Human Services – which found 2 in every 5 of the 16,000 victims of domestic and family violence attending Victorian hospitals over a decade had sustained a brain injury – Rachel Ramirez, pictured left, the Founder and Director of The Center on Partner-Inflicted Brain Injury, a project of the Ohio Domestic Violence Network (ODVN) in the United States will deliver a Pre-Conference Workshop on domestic and family violence (DFV) and brain injury, to increase both individual practitioners’ and organizations’ capacity to better meet the complex unmet needs of victim-survivors.

 Since 2006, Professor Gary Browne (pictured, left) has been Director of the Kids Concussion Service at the Children’s Hospital Institute of Sports Medicine in Westmead, Sydney.
 He is also a Professor of Emergency Medicine, and Chair of the Discipline of Emergency Medicine at the University of Sydney.
 With over 40 years of experience in acute and paediatric care for TBI, and as author and editor of over 100 peer-reviewed papers and 20 textbooks on paediatric emergency and sports and exercise medicine, Professor Browne will lead a Pre-Conference Workshop on the best practice diagnosis, assessment and management of concussive head injury.

-I look forward to seeing you in Brisbane in November.
+I look forward to seeing you in Sydney in June 2022.